nabuhant/CustomerSegmentation/README.md

 git add . :- add the files
 git commit -m "Add the comments" :- commit the code with appropriate comments.
 git push -u origin branchname :- replace branch name with the actual branch name.
-- Check that staus before merginging into main, if required use pull request and than merge.
+- Check that staus before merging into main, if required use pull request and than merge.

 ## Technology/Tools Overview